Last updated on June 5th, 2018

 Now we have to place the spoiler in place.
-The OEM Spoiler is a lot easier to install thanks to their “guide rods”.
-You simply drop then into the drilled holes and screw into the spoiler from the inside.
+The OEM Spoiler is a lot easier to install thanks to its “guide rods”.
+You simply drop them into the drilled holes and screw into the spoiler from the inside.
 With the OEM-Style spoiler you have to hold the spoiler in place somehow while screwing in the 4 screws from the inside.

 The first step is to run the electrical cable for the third brake light through the middle hole on the left side (in the case of the OEM style spoiler, the hole is behind the two mounting posts).
 After that, simply drop the guide rods in and screw in the bolts from the inside.

 I would personally recommend applying a thick layer of wax to the gasket under the spoiler for a better seal.
 But it is by no means necessary.
 Apply thread locker (either Blue/Medium or Red/Strong) to the bolts before screwing the Genesis Coupe rear spoiler in.
 After all, you don’t want your new spoiler turning into the hood ornament of the unlucky guy driving behind you.

 Step 8 – Route the third brake light cable

 Once the Genesis Coupe rear spoiler is properly screwed in and secure, route the electrical cable through the trunk and attach with zip-ties.